Aufuray/makers_row_test/readme.md

-What you need to do:
+What was done:
 --------------------
  - Extend the factories resource to include the following fields **email, phone_number, city, state**
  - Create a new resource for brands.
 This resource should have the endpoint /brands.
 The brands resource should have the same fields as the factories resource.
  - We want to store both brands and factories in a companies table.
 For this exercise the companies table is represented by the json files in the /store/companies directories.
 A company_type property should be used to specify if the company is a brand or factory.
 Change the factory and brand resources to account for these changes.
  - Edit the tests to account for these changes.
+ - Plus bonus section below
- - Push the altered application to a public repository in your GitHub account, and send a link to that repository to dev@makersrow.com
+ - Push the altered application to a public repository in your GitHub account.

 Bonus
 -----